ashjam2005/cse15l-lab-reports/ThirdLabReport.md

 This type of grep command is responsible for finding the lines which do not contain a certain string.
 Below are two code examples and their respective outputs.

-(NOTE: This only gives a sample of output.)

   ```
 # code block